kubewarden/docs/src/distributing-policies/secure-supply-chain.md

     key: .... # mandatory
 ```

-##### File structure
 The configuration is composed of two sections:

 - `anyOf`:  The policy will be trusted if the `minimumMatches` criterion is fulfilled.
 In the above example, the `minimumMatches` field has been assigned a value 2.
-This means that at least two of the signature requirements listed **need to be fulfilled** for the policy to be trusted.
+This means that at least two of the signature requirements listed **need to be fulfilled**
+for the policy to be trusted.
 The default value that the `minimumMatches` field assumes is `1`.
 - `allOf`: All the signatures requirements defined in this section must be valid
 so that the policy can be trusted.